openebs-archive/openebs-docs/docs/alphafeatures.md

 The [Container Storage Interface](https://github.com/container-storage-interface/spec/blob/master/spec.md) (CSI) is a standard for exposing arbitrary block and file storage systems to containerized workloads on Container Orchestration Systems(COs)  like Kubernetes combined with different storage vendors.
 This means, implementing a single CSI for a storage vendor is guaranteed to work with all COs.
 OpenEBS cStor volume can be now provisioned with CSI driver from OpenEBS 1.2 version onwards.
 This feature is under active development and considered to be in Alpha state.

-**Note:** The current implementation only supports provisioning, de-provisioning and expansion of cStor Volumes.
+**Note:** The current implementation only supports provisioning, de-provisioning, snapshot & clone and expansion of cStor Volumes.

 **Prerequisites**

 - Kubernetes version 1.14 or higher is installed.
 - OpenEBS Version 1.2 or higher installed.
-- The steps to install OpenEBS are [here](https://docs.openebs.io/docs/next/quickstart.html).
+- The steps to install OpenEBS is [here](/docs/next/quickstart.html).
 - iSCSI initiator utils installed on all the worker nodes.
 - You have access to install RBAC components into `kube-system` namespace.
 The OpenEBS CSI driver components are installed in `kube-system` namespace to allow them to be flagged as system critical components.
-- You will need to turn on `ExpandCSIVolumes` and `ExpandInUsePersistentVolumes` feature gates as `true` on `kubelets` and `kube-apiserver` .
+- You will need to enable `ExpandCSIVolumes` and `ExpandInUsePersistentVolumes` feature gates on `kubelets` and `kube-apiserver` .
 - Base OS on worker should be Ubuntu 16.04, Ubuntu 18.04 or CentOS.

 <h4><a class="anchor" aria-hidden="true" id="install-OpenEBS-csi-driver"></a>Install OpenEBS CSI Driver</h4>

 The node components make use of the host iSCSI binaries for iSCSI connection management.
-Depending on the OS, the spec will have to be modified to load the required iSCSI files into the node pods.
+Depending on the OS, the csi-operator will have to be modified to load the required iSCSI files into the node pods.

 OpenEBS CSI driver components can be installed by running the following command: